SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/custom-backend.md

 ## Basic Backend Requirements

 To support the SDK, your backend must be capable of at least [creating a payment order][create-payment-order].
-If you wish to use consumer identification, it must also be able to [start an identification session][initiate-consumer-session].
+If you wish to use consumer identification, it must also be able to
+[start an identification session][initiate-consumer-session].
 In addition to these, your backend should serve the appropriate html documents at urls used for the [`paymentUrl`][payment-url]; the content of these html documents will be discussed below, but it is noteworthy that they are different for payments from Android applications and those from iOS applications.
-Further, the urls used for as `paymentUrl` on iOS should be [configured as universal links for your iOS application][ios-aasa].
+Further, the urls used for as `paymentUrl` on iOS should be [configured as universal links for your iOS application][ios-aasa]{:target="_blank"}.

 ## Android Configuration